departmentfortransport/street-manager-docs/docs/_includes/api-documentation/v1/security.md

 <code>{ "message": "Access restricted", "error": { "status": 401 } }</code>

 The access restricted error indicates that although the token was valid, the user does not have permissions to perform the desired action.
 This error could arise for several reasons which will be listed in detail as part of the resource section, but common triggers would be attempting to manipulate entities (permit, reinstatement, inspection etc.) not related to your organization.
 {: .govuk-body}

 ### Rate limiting
 {: .govuk-heading-m}

 To protect the system from denial of service attacks, repeated calls made in a short period of time from a single IP source will receive 429 status responses.
 If you are receiving 429 responses ensure you are not sending an excessive number of calls.
 {: .govuk-body}

-Note that rate limiting thresholds will be under regular review and refinement during the Public Beta.
-The final Production values will be confirmed prior to entering Public Beta.
-{: .govuk-body}